Does Salvation Guarantee A Problem Free Life?

 But we must see through the devil's scheme.

-If that is the case, then Jesus, Paul, and all the other disciples also needed deliverance because of their troubles, which ultimately cost them their lives.
+If that were true, then Jesus, Paul, and all the other disciples would have needed deliverance too, considering the troubles they endured—troubles that ultimately cost most of them their lives.

 They understood suffering was normal for a believer, so much so that they considered it a privilege.